 - Trees that will remain on-site during construction should be securely protected by a protection barrier. - The proposed plant palette has been endorsed by the City of Fort Lauderdale Urban Forester.
-Each section's specific plant palette can be found in its respective portion of this report.

-- While the specifications are written as minimum sizes, the installation of larger plant material is encouraged when available. - Silver Buttonwood, Spanish Stoppers, and Simpson's Stoppers are to be specified as multi-trunk. - All shrubs must be of the dwarf variety when species selection allows. - Crape and Queen Crape Myrtles are recommended in the Colee Hammock and Isles Areas.
-These must be properly located within the site to acclimate to/ tolerate a salt environment. - All trees must be surrounded by pervious surfaces to allow for irrigation and stormwater infiltration.
+Each section's specific plant palette can be found in its respective portion of this report. - While the specifications are written as minimum sizes, the installation of larger plant material is encouraged when available. - Silver Buttonwood, Spanish Stoppers, and Simpson's Stoppers are to be specified as multi-trunk. - ◆ All shrubs must be of the dwarf variety when species selection allows. - "All trees must be surrounded by pervious surfaces to allow for irrigation and stormwater infiltration.
 Tree grates are not approved and must not be used within the project, per the City of Fort Lauderdale Urban Forester. - "All trees within hardscaped areas must utilize a tree root cell system, i.e., the City of Fort Lauderdale preferred Silva Cell System by Deeproot. - Silva Cells allow for proper root growth, stormwater and irrigation infiltration, and pavement support.
-The use of Silva Cells will reduce the opportunity for future damage to both the trees and hardscape.
+The use of Silva Cells will reduce the opportunity for future damage to both the trees and hardscape. - ◆ Soil volume and root space within Silva Cells varies based on mature canopy spread and DBH (Diameter

-- Soil volume and root space within Silva Cells varies based on mature canopy spread and DBH (Diameter at Breast Height).
-Reference is to be made to the "How Much Soil to Grow A Big Tree" pamphlet and Deeproot contacted for recommended ratio of tree size-to-soil volume. - To decrease the amount of Silva Cells needed, it is recommended that large and medium trees, as noted in the plant palette, utilize the 32" deep cells, while small trees should use 17" deep cells.
+- at Breast Height).
+Reference is to be made to the "How Much Soil to Grow A Big Tree" pamphlet and Deeproot contacted for recommended ratio of tree size-to-soil volume. - ◆ To decrease the amount of Silva Cells needed, it is recommended that large and medium trees, as noted in the plant palette, utilize the 32" deep cells, while small trees should use 17" deep cells.

-"Tree Placement:
+Tree Placement:

-- Trees should be placed no more than 40' on centers throughout the corridor, while accounting for regulated sight lines and distances. - Low-low/high-efficiency irrigation is to be used whenever irrigation is necessary.
+- Trees should be placed no more than 40' on centers throughout the corridor, while accounting for regulated sight lines and distances. - It is recommended that in The Shops area, all trees should be of large canopy type or be large ornamental trees (per the plant palette).
+These trees are to be placed 30' on centers, within the expanded pedestrian zone opposite of the parallel parking, to gain the maximum amount of natural canopy coverage. - Low-low/high-efficiency irrigation is to be used whenever irrigation is necessary.
 As of the writing of this document, the City of Fort Lauderdale uses Rainbird brand irrigation equipment. - It is recommended that this preference be reconfirmed prior to final design and installation.